Ethnicity and Class in the Structure of Philippine Cities

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Doeppers, Daniel Frederick, "Ethnicity and Class in the Structure of Philippine Cities" (1972).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 62.